 - Make personal contribution necessary to direct a non-profit organization.

 Serves on committees and oversees special projects as designated by the President or the Board.

-Must be at least 21 years of age and enrolled as a full-time student at an accredited US-based institution for at least one complete year of the elected term, a member of NCECA, and be able to travel to and participate at all scheduled board meetings and conferences throughout the term of service.
+Must be at least 21 years of age and enrolled as a student at an accredited US-based institution at the time of election, hold a membership in NCECA, and be able to travel to and participate at all scheduled board meetings and conferences throughout the term of service.
 (NCECA’s policy is to limit reimbursement for travel to within the US via coach airfare or equivalent.)

 - Serve NCECA’s membership by advocating for student concerns.

 - Promote calls for student programming and critique room.